 *RSA Migration Inter-Connectivity and Regional Development (MICaRD) Research Network*

-Agnieszka co-founded an international research network on Migration, Inter-Connectivity and Regional Development (MICaRD), together with Dr Gary Bosworth (School of Geography, University of Lincoln), Dr Danica Šantic (University of Belgrade) and Dr Ruth McAreavey (Newcastle University).
+Agnieszka co-founded an international RSA research network on Migration, Inter-Connectivity and Regional Development (MICaRD), together with Dr Gary Bosworth (School of Geography, University of Lincoln), Dr Danica Šantic (University of Belgrade) and Dr Ruth McAreavey (Newcastle University).
 Funded by the Regional Studies Association (RSA), the MICaRD research network brings together scholars, policymakers and practitioners across Europe to provide a forum for debating current and emerging issues on European economic migration, foster collaboration and expand research opportunities.
 The specific focus is on labour mobility within the EU and the impact on regional development in rural areas for both sending and receiving nations.
-Following three MICaRD research events in Belfast (2016), Belgrade (2016) and Warsaw (2017), the next MICaRD conference will take place at the University of Lincoln 25-27th April 2018 and will focus on "Migrant Identities, Working Lives and Social Embeddedness’”.
-The call for papers can be found here: http://www.regionalstudies.org/events/event/beyond-economic-contribution-migrant-identities-working-lives-and-social-em
+A total of four research events were organised through RSA MICaRD network: Belfast (2016), Belgrade (2016), Warsaw (2017) and Lincoln (2018).
+The most recent MICaRD conference took place at the University of Lincoln 25-27th April 2018 and focused on "Migrant Identities, Working Lives and Social Embeddedness’”.

 Before joining academia, Agnieszka worked for AVANZA Tourism and Socio-Cultural Consultancy, organising tourism events and conferences as well as participating in establishing an NGO promoting rural tourism and sustainability.
 She was also a research assistant in the project ‘The Palmeral of Elche: Cultural heritage, local identity versus tourist identity’ carried out by the Department of Human Geography of the University of Alicante.